philbenz/prototype-zoo/README.md

 ![We Bought a Zoo](./images/we-bought-a-zoo.jpg)

 # Instructions
-To make your zoo successful, you'll need to follow the following three steps:
+To make your zoo successful, you'll need to follow these five steps:

-## Step 1 of 3: Fork and Clone
+### 1 of 5: Fork and Clone
 Fork and clone this repository to here:

 ```javascript